greta-dev/greta.gam/README.md

-## gretaGAM
+## greta.gam

 #### Generalised additive models in greta using mgcv.

-gretaGAM lets you use [mgcv](https://CRAN.R-project.org/package=mgcv)'s smoother functions and formula syntax to define smooth terms for use in a [greta](https://goldingn.github.io/greta) model.
+greta.gam lets you use [mgcv](https://CRAN.R-project.org/package=mgcv)'s smoother functions and formula syntax to define smooth terms for use in a [greta](https://greta-dev.github.io/greta) model.
 You can then define your own likelihood to complete the model, and fit it by MCMC.

 This is work in progress and is not yet ready for use!